amit19872007/Business_Insights_360/README.md

 The report gives details of each of department and dig deeper into the challenges the company is facing with respect to GM%, Net profit%, etc.
 It is enabling the mangement to understand which region / product / category is not performing as per required standards.

-Based on all the key details decisions can be taken
+Decisions can be made based on all the crucial details provided in report.